pipedude/evi-run/README.md

 **⚠️ Important for Pay mode:**
 Pay mode enables monetization features and requires activation through project token economics.
 You can use your own token (created on the Solana blockchain) for monetization.

-To activate Pay mode at this time, please contact the project developer ([@playa3000](https://t.me/playa3000)) who will guide you through the process.
+To activate Pay mode at this time, please contact the project ([developer](https://t.me/playa3000)) who will guide you through the process.

 Note: In future releases, project tokens will be publicly available for purchase, and the activation process will be fully automated through the bot interface.